angharadstell/global_n2o_inversion/README.md

 ### Check the inversion
 1. Check the control_mf is being adjusted correctly (run moving_window/check_change_control_mf.R)
-2. Do a moving window analytical inversion (run moving_window/moving_window_inversion.sh)
+2. See "Compare moving window inversion to analytical inversion" section below
-3. Check the moving window inversion is working adequately (run moving_window/compare_to_full_analytical.R)

 ### Plot the results
 1. Plot the fluxes and compare posterior to the observations (run moving_window/plot_inversion_results.sh)